NCAA Division I Football Championship: Playoff format

 In the inaugural season of Division I-AA, the 1978 postseason included just four teams; three regional champions (East, West, and South) plus an at-large selection.
 The field doubled to eight teams in 1981, with champions of five conferences—Big Sky, Mid-Eastern, Ohio Valley, Southwestern, and Yankee—receiving automatic bids.
 The top four teams were seeded, and then matched against the four remaining teams based on geographical proximity.
 The tournament was expanded to 12 teams in 1982, with each of the top four seeds receiving a first-round bye and a home game in the quarterfinals.
 Champions of the Southern and Southland conferences also received automatic bids.

 The number of automatic bids has varied over time, due to changes in the number and size of conferences, with an automatic bid typically granted only to champions of conferences with at least six teams.
 Initially, the tournament was played in December; since the expansion to twelve teams in 1982, earlier rounds have been held in late November.

 The playoffs expanded to a 16-team format in 1986, requiring four postseason victories to win the title.
 Initially, only the top four teams were seeded, with other teams geographically placed in the bracket.
 From 1995 through 2000, all 16 teams were seeded, independent of geography.
 In 2001, the number of seeded teams was reduced to four, with the seeded teams assured of home games in early tournament rounds, and other teams once again placed in the bracket to minimize travel.
 Home team designation in games between unseeded teams is determined based on several factors, including attendance history and revenue potential.

 In April 2008, the NCAA announced that the playoff field would expand to 20 teams in 2010, with the Big South and Northeast Conference earning automatic bids for the first time.
 That bracket structure included seeding of the top five teams.
 Twelve teams received first-round byes; the remaining eight teams played first-round games, with the four winners advancing to face the top four seeds.
 The playoffs expanded to 24 teams beginning in 2013, with the champion of the Pioneer Football League receiving an automatic bid for the first time.
 The number of seeded teams was increased to eight, with the 16 unseeded teams playing in first-round games.
 The unseeded teams continue to be paired according to geographic proximity and then placed in the bracket according to geographic proximity to the top eight seeds.
-Teams cannot travel more than 400 miles via ground, and teams from the same conference that played each other during the regular season are not be paired for first-round games.
+Teams cannot travel more than 400 miles via ground, and teams from the same conference that played each other during the regular season are not paired for first-round games.
 For the 2020 season, affected by the COVID-19 pandemic in the United States, the bracket was reduced to 16 teams.
 The bracket returned to 24 teams for the 2021 season.

 The field is traditionally set the Sunday before Thanksgiving and play begins that weekend.